ADVANCED NAVIGATION COURSE YORKSHIRE DALES

 Competent Navigator who wants to perfect your skills?

-1-day Advanced Navigation Skills course in the Yorkshire Dales – ideal for experienced and accomplished hill-walkers.
+This 1-day Advanced Navigation Skills course in the Yorkshire Dales is ideal for experienced and accomplished hill-walkers, who wish to develop and hone their skills so they can deal with complex terrain and challenging conditions.

 During the course, we will move progressively into more challenging terrain and conditions, and we will actively seek out poor visibility and complex landform.